kathyzzzz/ResComp-3DSlicer/README.md

 ## 3. Workshops

 This presentation is usually delivered as part of our two-hour long workshops.
 It is intended to walk you through an expanded version of the basics of the program, with challenges to test your learning along the way.
-These slides go through what medical image data sets are, volume rendering, segmenting techniques, and an overview of 3D printing. **NB:** Although some of the images are slightly out of date, much of the information remains the same.
+These slides go through what medical image data sets are, volume rendering, segmenting techniques, and an overview of 3D printing. **Note:** Although some of the images are slightly out of date, much of the information remains the same.

 Download the slides to get started.